With a protective layer of palladium: Solar panels for windows created for the first time in Russia

 The development is based on hybrid perovskite films less than a micron thick.
 They are applied by printing.
 The main achievement is the abandonment of opaque metal contacts in favor of multilayer transparent electrodes.
 This became possible thanks to the addition of palladium, which ensures durability and resistance to oxidation.

-In solar panels, palladium is applied in a nanolayer to the electrodes, and this is enough to increase reliability, protect the elements from oxidation and extend the service life without a noticeable impact on the cost.
+In solar panels, palladium is applied in a nanolayer to the electrodes, and this is enough to increase reliability, protect elements from oxidation and extend service life without a noticeable impact on cost.
 This makes the technology competitive not only in the laboratory, but also in real operating conditions.

 Anna Stavitskaya, Head of Projects at the Palladium Technology Center of Nornickel

-Earlier www1.ru reported that Russian scientists from the Russian Academy of Sciences improved perovskite batteries.
+Earlier, www1.ru reported that Russian scientists from the Russian Academy of Sciences improved perovskite batteries.

-Read more on the topic:
+Read more materials on the topic:

 Sources